crescent-igor/PayPal-VAP/Mid-Vap-Assignment/README.md

 * Add a new user to the file system
     1. Reading the records
     2. Checking if user already exists
-    3. Add user if does'nt already exist else notify user
+    3. Add user if doesn't already exist else notify user
 * Adding a new course
     1. Reading the records
     2. Checking if another course exists with the same course ID